Toutouwai/FieldsetHelper/README.md

 ## Visibility

-The module adds support for the following visibility settings to Fieldset (Open) and FieldsetPage:
+The module adds support for the following visibility settings to FieldtypeFieldsetOpen and FieldsetPage fields:

 * Open when populated + Closed when blank
 * Open when populated + Closed when blank + Load only when opened (AJAX) *